 Understanding the associations between executive functioning and behaviour in disordered populations

-I am currently coordinating some pilot work that is taking place at the Cerebra Centre for Neurodevelopmental Disorders, University of Birmingham.
-This work is in collaboration with Prof. Chris Oliver, Dr. Sarah Beck and Dr. Amanda Wood all from the University of Birmingham, as well as Dr. Gaia Scerif and Prof. Glyn Humphreys from the University of Oxford and Prof. Chris Jarrold from the University of Bristol.
-Sophie Milward and Willie Tang (MRES students) and Krupa Seth (Honorary Research Associated at the Cerebra Centre) have also assisted with this work.
-The aim of the research is to better understand the associations between executive functions and clinically relevant behaviours in disordered populations and ultimately to use this information to train executive functioning in order to have a specific, desired effect on clinically relevant behaviour.
+I am currently leading some pilot work that is taking place at the Cerebra Centre for Neurodevelopmental Disorders, University of Birmingham.
+This work is in collaboration with other researchers from the University of Birmingham and researchers from the Universities of Oxford and Bristol.
+The aim of the research is to better understand the associations between executive functions and clinically relevant behaviours in disordered populations so that this information may be ultimately used to train executive functioning in order to have a specific, desired effect on clinically relevant behaviour.